 The department has admission requirements for freshmen and transfer students.
 For freshmen, a minimum math ACT (or equivalent) score of 23, or a top 30 percent class rank and a minimum math ACT of 20 is required.
 Domestic transfer students must have a 2.3 grade point average; international students, a 3.0.

-The Office of Student Financial Services will make every effort to provide adequate financial assistance to all students demonstrating financial need.
+The Office of Financial Aid and Scholarships will make every effort to provide adequate financial assistance to all students demonstrating financial need.

 |First Year Experience|